shaiss/agapi/docs/content-studios-prd/01-content-studios-overview.md

 ## Architecture Overview

-The Content Studios feature integrates with the existing CircleTube architecture:
+The Content Studios feature integrates with the existing Agapi architecture:

 ```
 ┌───────────────────┐        ┌───────────────────┐        ┌───────────────────┐